davewalker60/pmdup/pages/booking-rooms.md

 Please express your interest in the **Alaska House** question in the lodging request form.

-### Ojo De Agua Kabanas Pricing
+### Ojo De Agua Kabañas Pricing
 Are you interested in a more cushy lodging experience during camp?
+* 2200 pesos/night is our discounted 2027 high-season price
-* 2200 pesos/night for up to 10 nights (Feb 10 - Feb 20)
+* For up to 10 nights (Feb 10 - Feb 20)
 * 1st floor rooms have 2 queens; 2nd floor 1 king
 * Mini fridge, working TV and AC, but no microwave (so use Las Arenas community kitchen)
-* Very upscale (but simple) rooms compared to Las Arenas
+* Upscale (but simple/understated) rooms compared to Las Arenas

-Please express your interest in the **Ojo De Agua Kabanas** question in the lodging request form.
+Please express your interest in the **Ojo De Agua Kabañas** question in the lodging request form.

 ### Hotel Las Arenas Pricing